-Stuart Peak is a 18 mile out and back trail located near Missoula, Montana that features a river and is only recommended for very experienced outdoorsmen.
-The trail is primarily used for hiking & mountain biking and is accessible from June until September.
+Stuart Peak Trail is a 18.5 mile lightly trafficked out and back trail located near Missoula, MT that features a river and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, horses, and mountain biking and is accessible from June until September.
 Dogs and horses are also able to use this trail.

 The Stuart Peak Trail will take you all the way to the Rattlesnake Wilderness, which is the turn around point for mountain bikers since bikes are not allowed past this point.
 The climb is long and strenuous, but mountain bikers will enjoy the downhill on the way back.
 It's worth noting that this trail does not offer much scenery, but what it lacks in scenery, it definitely makes up with the fun factor.

 We backpacked up there last weekend.
 Planned on going to the lakes but there was way too much snow to make it without snowshoes.
 The hike up was pretty strenuous for a gal that didn't do much for the winter!
 These hip flexers were screaming...
 Definitely bring bear mace, this is bear country!
 We brought two dogs with bells so saw little wildlife, but I did spot a grouse.
 Got a bit lost when the trail disappeared into the snow, ended up camping with an amazing view of the Missoula Valley.
 Plan on winter camping if you go this time of year.
 Bring plenty of fuel to melt snow to filter; there is one stream right before the snow hits, but not more until you get passed the peak (that we saw)...
 This even wore my Aussie/Border Collie mix out for a couple days!